olivercaine/atom-snippets/README.md

 To solve the problem of having to maintain a single large snippets file in Atom.
 This plugin/repo also makes it much easier to share between people/teams.

+## Principles

+- All snippets must be supported by browsers 2011 (IE9) onwards after Babel compilation.
+- No duplicate snippets, i.e. no duplicates between lodash and pure ES6.

 ## Development

 Clone the repo